adyatlov/docker-silverstripe/README.md

 docker-machine ip default
 ```

 It will show you an IP address of your Docker virtual machine.
-Past it to the browser and postfix it with the port number: http://192.168.99.100:3000
+Past it to the browser and postfix it with the 3000 port: http://192.168.99.100:3000

 4) Stop the Docker container